Behind Fox News' Baseless Seth Rich Story: The Untold Tale

 The next morning, the story goes national.

-On Fox & Friends, hosts call the story a "bombshell."
+On Fox & Friends, the hosts call the story a "bombshell."

 Zimmerman's online story cites an unnamed "federal investigator who reviewed an FBI report" for its findings.
 It also cites Wheeler, incorporating two key quotations from Wheeler that do not appear on video.
-In each, the private eye seemingly takes ownership of the accusations.
+In each, the private investigator seemingly takes ownership of the accusations.

 The first: "My investigation up to this point shows there was some degree of email exchange between Seth Rich and WikiLeaks."